Raymond Cohen: Career

 Cohen spent two summers leading an orchestra in Blackpool, where he gained experience playing music ranging from The White Horse Inn to Beethoven symphonies and appearing twice a week as soloist.
 With the war looming, and while still at college, Cohen appeared as soloist in concerts and broadcasts throughout the North of England.

 Cohen spent six years in the Royal Corps of Signals Band, playing the clarinet but still practising the violin, learning new repertoire, and even playing single movements of a violin concerto (Mendelssohn's) with the band.
 By the time he was demobilised, he had a repertoire of nearly 40 violin concertos.
 While still in uniform, he won the first Carl Flesch International Violin Competition in 1945.
 This brought him to the notice of the musical world and soon led to concerts and recitals all over Britain and Europe.

 By this time, Cohen had settled in London, and alongside his solo career, was in demand as a chamber music player, orchestral leader and teacher.
 He was a professor at the Royal College of Music.
 He was leader of the Goldsborough Orchestra (later to become the English Chamber Orchestra), the Haydn, the New Symphony and the Pro Arte Orchestras, and also guest-led most of the UK's leading chamber orchestras as well as the Philharmonia, the London Symphony and BBC Symphony Orchestras.
 In 1959, Sir Thomas Beecham appointed Cohen leader of the Royal Philharmonic Orchestra, a post Cohen held for six years.
 One of the highlights of that period was his 1960 appearance as soloist at the Royal Festival Hall (RFH) with the RPO and Beecham in the Goldmark violin concerto, in what proved to be Beecham's final concert at the RFH.

 Following his term as RPO leader, Cohen continued a career as a soloist and increased his work in chamber music.
-He appeared as soloist and recitalist with his wife Anthya Rael, in such countries as the USA, New Zealand, Russia, and South Africa, as well as appearing frequently in Britain and Europe.
+He appeared as soloist and recitalist with his wife Anthya Rael, in such countries as the US, New Zealand, Russia, and South Africa, as well as appearing frequently in Britain and Europe.
 He was soloist with such conductors as Barbirolli, Sargent, Kletzki, Kempe, Monteux, Boult and Beecham, and among his "firsts" were the first performance in Britain of the Kabalevsky concerto and the Shostakovich sonata, the first performance of the Skalkottas concerto in the composer's native Greece (Athens Festival), the first artist to appear on British television playing a violin concerto (the Mendelssohn), and the first performance on video in England of Vivaldi's Four Seasons.